-34. Capital Grant funding must be used for estates build/maintenance and/or debt servicing associated with capital developments.
+38. Capital Grant funding must be used for estates build/maintenance and/or debt servicing associated with capital developments.
 All expenditure should be aligned to a university's estate strategy.

-DBEIS/SFC Research Capital Grant
+BEIS/SFC Research Capital Grant

-- 35. Research Capital Grant funding from the UK Department for Business, Energy & Industrial Strategy (DBEIS) and SFC should be used to enable universities to focus on maintaining excellent departments with the critical mass to compete globally and the expertise to work closely with business, charities and public services.
+- 39. Higher Education Research Capital (HERC) grant funding from the Department for Business, Energy & Industrial Strategy (BEIS) and SFC should be used to enable universities to focus on maintaining excellent departments with the critical mass to compete globally and the expertise to work closely with business, charities and public services.
 Funding should be used solely for capital investment in the physical infrastructure for research.
-All expenditure should be aligned to a university's estate strategy. - 36. \ It is recognised that some infrastructure is often used for both research and teaching purposes.
-DEBIS/SFC Research Capital funding may be used on such infrastructure so long as spend is proportional to the percentage that is used for research. - 37. \ DBEIS/SFC Research Capital Grant funding must be used for, and line with, the purpose(s) for which it has been allocated, as set out above.
+All expenditure should be aligned to a university's estate strategy. - 40.
+It is recognised that some infrastructure is often used for both research and teaching purposes.
+BEIS/SFC HERC funding may be used on such infrastructure so long as spend is proportional to the percentage that is used for research. - 41.
+BEIS/SFC HERC funding must be used for, and line with, the purpose(s) for which it has been allocated, as set out above.
 SFC will consider the recovery of funds or reducing future funding should universities fail to meet those conditions.